nvaccess/nvda/projectDocs/community/expertsList.md

 # Community experts list

 This document outlines NV Access employees and community contributors.
-This can be used a reference to contact or tag developers in regards to relevant issues and pull requests.
+This can be used as a reference for people to contact or tag in regards to relevant issues and pull requests.

 ## NV Access